Table of Contents

 sudo systemctl enable fstrim.timer

-encryption, you should add some things on
+sudo systemctl start fstrim.timerAfter this, if you running with LUKS encryption, you should add some things on

-the Arch entry from systemd-boot, inside /boot/loader/entries/arch.conf
+the Arch entry from systemd-boot, inside /boot/loader/entries/arch.conf, add it:

 ...